 To cite a famous quote on the References page:

-- Cite the source where you obtained the famous quote--article, book, video, or website.
+- Cite the source where you obtained the quote--article, book, e-book, video, or website.

-- Visit the APA Help guide to see examples of citations.
+- Visit the APA Help guide to see examples.

 - Click on References and In-text Citation Examples.

-- Find the source type that you used to find the quotation to see examples.
+- Find the source type used to see examples.

 Common knowledge is:

 - Things like folklore, common sense observations, myths, urban legends, and historical events.